Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

 \textbf{Data-Placement Agent}~\circled{1}.
-An RL agent that places I/O request data in the best-fit storage device in the HSS \circled{2} based on I/O request characteristics and HSS conditions.
-This agent consists of two threads.
-First, the \emph{data-placement training thread}~\circled{3} is a background process in which the agent is trained.
-Second, the \emph{data-placement inference thread}~\circled{4} is \namePaper{}'s \emph{only} foreground thread.
-In this main decision thread, the data-placement agent decides the target storage device for incoming I/O request data on the critical path.
+An RL agent that selects the best-fit storage device in the HSS \circled{2} for each incoming I/O write request based on I/O characteristics and HSS conditions.
+It consists of two threads: (1) the \emph{data-placement training thread}~\circled{3}, a background thread which trains the agent and updates the placement policy, and (2) the \emph{data-placement inference thread}~\circled{4}, \namePaper{}'s \emph{only} thread, which makes data placement decisions on the \camiv{I/O critical path}.
+This separation ensures low-latency data placement decisions while allowing continuous online learning.

-\textbf{Data-Migration Agent} \circled{5}.
-We implement the data-migration agent using two background threads to avoid interference with the I/O request handling on the critical path.
-First, the \emph{data-migration training thread}~\circled{6} is used for training the agent.
-Second, in the \emph{data-migration inference thread}~\circled{7}, the agent performs three key tasks: (i) continuously monitors previously-placed pages in the HSS. (ii) determines migration candidates and their target devices. (iii) pushes the metadata of the migration candidates into the migration queue~\circled{8}.
-A page is \emph{not} a migration candidate if the target device determined by the migration agent is the same as its current device.
+\camii{ \textbf{Data-Migration Agent}~\circled{5}.
+An RL agent that dynamically reorganizes} previously-placed pages across storage devices by identifying pages for migration and selecting their target devices based on workload access patterns and current HSS conditions.
+To avoid interference with data placement, we implement this agent using two background threads: (1) the \emph{data-migration training thread}~\circled{6}, which trains the agent and continuously updates the migration policy, and (2) the \emph{data-migration inference thread}~\circled{7}, which (i) continuously monitors previously-placed pages, (ii) determines migration candidates and their target devices, and (iii) pushes candidate metadata to the migration queue~\circled{8}.
+A page is \emph{not} a migration candidate if its current and target devices are the same.
+This fully asynchronous design enables proactive data reorganization without increasing data-placement latency on the I/O critical path.

 \textbf{Migration Queue} \circled{8}.
-A queue that stores the logical page address and the target device identifier (e.g., 0 for slow device) of each migration candidate identified by the migration agent.
-Based on empirical analysis (see \S\ref{subsec:perf_results}), we set the migration queue size to 10 in our experiments to migrate pages in a timely manner during system idle times and avoid stale migration candidates.
+A queue that stores the metadata of pages chosen for migration by the data migration agent.
+We store the logical page address and the target device identifier (e.g., 0 for a slow device) of each \camii{page} in the queue.
+Based on empirical analysis (see \S\ref{subsec:perf_results}), we set the queue size to 10 to ensure timely page migration.